On this page

 Verification

-#This guide is based on official ISA instructions for Status Change and is updated with any changes to form editions or filing rules.
+#This guide is based on official ISA instructions for Status Change and is updated with any new form editions or changes in filing rules.
 Always confirm the current requirements on the official ISA website.

 FAQs

-What should I do if my application for change of status is denied?
+What happens if my application for a change of status is denied?

-If your application is denied, you may need to leave Japan or consult with an immigration specialist to explore other options.
+If your application is denied, you may be required to leave Japan unless you have other valid grounds to remain.

 Do I need to provide a mailing address for Status Change?